EU lawmakers vote for 'veggie burgers', take hard line on dairy labels

 The European Court of Justice already banned terms like “soy milk” and “vegan cheese” three years ago, ruling that words such as milk, butter, cheese and yoghurt cannot be used for non-dairy products.

-The labelling rules are part of a bigger EU farming policy package, and are not final.
-Parliament needs to approve its position on the full package in a vote later on Friday.
-It must then strike a compromise with EU member states on the final policy.
+The labelling rules are part of a bigger EU farming policy package for 2021-2027, and are not final.
+Parliament must strike a compromise with EU member states on the final policy.

 Elena Walden, policy manager at the non-profit Good Food Institute Europe, called on EU countries to “clear up this mess and reject confusing and unnecessary restrictions on plant-based dairy products.”

-Green lawmakers and campaigners, including Swedish activist Greta Thunberg, have called on the EU parliament to throw out the entire farming policy package, which they say does not do enough to curb the sector’s emissions or protect nature from the effects of intensive factory farming.
+Lawmakers approved their position on the farming policy package on Friday despite calls from Green lawmakers and campaigners, including Swedish activist Greta Thunberg, to reject the proposal.
+They say it does not do enough to curb the sector’s emissions or protect nature from the effects of intensive factory farming.

 Our Standards: The Thomson Reuters Trust Principles.